Øyangen (Valdres)

 Øyangen is a lake in Innlandet county, Norway.
-The 6.644 km2 lake lies on the border of the municipalities of Øystre Slidre, Vestre Slidre, and Vang.
+The 6.644 km2 lake lies on the border of Øystre Slidre Municipality, Vestre Slidre Municipality, and Vang Municipality.
 The lake lies about 5 km to the south of the village of Beitostølen and about 5 km to the northwest of the village of Skammestein.
 The lake is regulated for hydroelectric power generation.
 It serves as a reservoir for the nearby Lomen power plant.